jon-goldberg/jon-goldberg/README.md

 ## Who am I ?
 Architect - https://www.16personalities.com/intj-personality

 * I believe in the servant-leader model as well as [extreme ownership](https://www.leaneast.com/extreme-ownership).
 As such when things go wrong I look at what I can do differently.
+I also try to empower my team and give them federated ownership.
 * Emotionally, I never get too high, or too low.
 A strength is I never have 'hair-on-fire' moments.
 * I value communication more than most technical leaders.
 It something I continue to work to refine for myself and promote among my team.
 * I have a tendency to organize things whether it be documentation or work.
 I have systems to help me manage my day such as using timeblocks as reminders/to-do's so I stay on top of things.